 No. If you’re finishing your degree through WSU’s Global Campus, your advisor can help ensure that you get the writing-in-the-major courses you need, and the portfolio can be submitted electronically.

 Yes, you may be eligible for scholarships and/or financial aid.
 You can learn more on the WSU Student Financial Services website or by calling their office at 509-335-9711 with questions.

 I need a job at WSU.
 Where can I find one?

-Start your search with JobX, the student employment and temporary employment website.
+Start your search with Handshake, the student employment website.
 The Daily Evergreen, WSU’s student newspaper, also posts employment opportunities.